jundalisay/sp/content/en/research/berkeley/knowledge/part-108.md

 ---

-108. Those Men who frame general Rules from the Phænomena, and afterwards derive the Phænomena from those Rules, seem to consider Signs rather than Causes.
+108. Those Men who frame general Rules from the Phænomena.

+Afterwards, they derive the Phænomena from those Rules, seem to consider Signs rather than Causes.

 A Man may well understand natural Signs without knowing their Analogy, or being able to say by what Rule a Thing is so or so.

 And as it is very possible to write improperly, through too strict an Observance of general Grammar-Rules: So in arguing from general Rules of Nature, it is not impossible we may extend the Analogy too far, and by that means run into Mistakes.

-109. As in reading other Books, a wise Man will choose to fix his Thoughts on the Sense and apply it to use, rather than lay them out in Grammatical Remarks on the Language; so in perusing the Volume of Nature, it seems beneath the Dignity of the Mind to affect an Exactness in reducing each particular Phænomenon to general Rules, or shewing how it follows from them.
+109. A wise Man who reads books will focus on their usefulness, rather than on their Grammar.

+Likewise, when reading the Book of Nature, it seems beneath the Dignity of the Mind to affect an Exactness in reducing each particular Phænomenon to general Rules, or shewing how it follows from them.

-We should propose to ourselves nobler Views, such as to recreate and exalt the Mind, with a prospect of the Beauty, Order, Extent, and Variety of natural Things: Hence, by proper Inferences, to enlarge our Notions of the Grandeur, Wisdom, and Beneficence of the Creator: And lastly, to make the several Parts of the Creation, so far as in us lies, subservient to the Ends they were designed for, God’s Glory, and the Sustentation and Comfort of our selves and Fellow-Creatures.
+We should instead aim for nobler Views that recreate and exalt the Mind, with a prospect of the Beauty, Order, Extent, and Variety of natural Things.

+We should, by proper Inferences:
+- enlarge our Notions of the Grandeur, Wisdom, and Beneficence of the Creator.
+- make the several Parts of the Creation, so far as in us lies, subservient to the Ends they were designed for, God’s Glory, and the Sustentation and Comfort of our selves and Fellow-Creatures.

-110. The best Key for the Analogy, or natural Science, will be easily acknowledged to be a certain celebrated Treatise of Mechanics: In the entrance of which justly admired Treatise, Time, Space, and Motion, are distinguished into Absolute and Relative, True and Apparent, Mathematical and Vulgar : Which Distinction, as it is at large explained by the Author, doth suppose those Quantities to have an Existence without the Mind: And that they are ordinarily conceived with relation to sensible Things, to which nevertheless in their own Nature, they bear no relation at all.
+110. The best Key for the Analogy, or natural Science, will be easily acknowledged to be a certain celebrated Treatise of Mechanics.

+In the entrance of which justly admired Treatise, Time, Space, and Motion, are distinguished into Absolute and Relative, True and Apparent, Mathematical and Vulgar : Which Distinction, as it is at large explained by the Author, doth suppose those Quantities to have an Existence without the Mind: And that they are ordinarily conceived with relation to sensible Things, to which nevertheless in their own Nature, they bear no relation at all.

 111. As for Time, as it is there taken in an absolute or abstracted Sense, for the Duration or Perseverance of the Existence of Things, I have nothing more to add concerning it, after what hath been already said on that Subject, Sect.
 97 and 98.